MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │  1 │
     =#

-Which form of an aggregate to use depends upon what is notationally convenient.
+Which form of `Count` to use depends upon what is notationally convenient.
 For incremental construction, being able to simply append `>> Count` is often very helpful.

-    our_query = It.department.employee
+    Q = It.department.employee
-    chicago[our_query >> Count]
+    chicago[Q >> Count]
     #=>
     │ It │
     ┼────┼